mtsnrtkhr/Avatarian/README.md

 ### Demo image
-![Demo Image](media/avatarian_demo.jpg "Avatarian on Around") This is a demo image Avatarian on "Around" web meeting.
+![Demo Image](media/avatarian_demo.jpg "Avatarian on Around") This is a demo image of Avatarian on "Around" web meeting App.

 ### How to Use
 Please execute the following command: